SCAGspm/spm_dm_documentation_update/docs/data_dictionary.md

 ***Major	Transit	Stops***

-The	Major	Transit	Stop	information	is	extracted	from	2035	planned	year	data	in	the	2012- 2035	RTP/SCS	Amendment	#1.
-It	is	defined	as	a	site	containing	a	rail	transit	station,	a	ferry terminal	served	by	either	a	bus	or	rail	transit	service,	or	the	intersection	of	two	or	more major	bus	routes	with	a	frequency	of	service	interval	of	15	minutes	or	less	during	the morning	and	afternoon	peak	commute	periods	(CA	Public	Resource	Code	Section	21064.3).
+Major Transit Stop is	a	site	containing	a	rail	transit	station,	a	ferry terminal	served	by	either	a	bus	or	rail	transit	service,	or	the	intersection	of	two	or	more major	bus	routes	with	a	frequency	of	service	interval	of	15	minutes	or	less	during	the morning	and	afternoon	peak	commute	periods	(CA	Public	Resource	Code	Section	21064.3).
-It	also	includes	major	transit	stops	that	are	included	in	the	applicable	regional transportation	plan.
+This is the draft major transit stops in the SCAG region for base year 2012, updated as of August 14, 2015.
+Please note this dataset may undergo changes as SCAG continues to update its transportation network.

 ![High Quality Transit Corridors](images/scag_12_7_15/high_quality_transit_corridors.png) ***High Quality	Transit	Corridors***

-The	High	Quality	Transit	Corridors	information	is	extracted	from	2035 planned	year	data	in	the	2012-2035	RTP/SCS	Amendment	#1.
-It	is	defined	as a	corridor	with	fixed	route	bus	service	with	service	intervals	no	longer	than	15	minutes during	peak	commute	hours.
+High	Quality	Transit	Corridors (HQTC) is a	corridor	with	fixed	route	bus	service	with service	intervals	no	longer	than	15	minutes	during	peak	commute	hours.
+This is the draft HQTC in the SCAG region for base year 2012, updated as of August 14, 2015.
+Please note this dataset may undergo changes as SCAG continues to update its transportation network.

 ![High Quality Transit Areas](images/scag_12_7_15/high_quality_transit_areas.png) ***High	Quality	Transit	Areas***

-An	area within	one-half-mile	of	either	a	major	transit	stop or	a	high	quality transit	corridor,	extracted	from	2035	planned	year	data	in	the	2012-2035 RTP/SCS	Amendment	#1.
+High Quality Transit Area (HQTA) is an	area within	one-half-mile	of	either	a well-serviced transit stop or a transit corridor with 15 minutes or less service frequency during peak commute hours.
+This is the draft HQTA in the SCAG region for base year 2012, updated as of September 28, 2015.
+Please note this dataset may undergo changes as SCAG continues to update its transportation network.

 ![Transit Priority Areas](images/scag_12_7_15/transit_priority_areas.png) ***Transit	Priority	Areas***

-An	area	within	one-half	mile	of	a	major	transit	stop	that	is	existing	or	planned, if	the	planned	stop	is	scheduled	to	be	completed	within	the	planning	horizon included	in	a	Transportation	Improvement	Program	adopted	pursuant	to Section	450.216	or	450.332	of	Title	23	of	the	Code	of	Federal	Regulations.
-To	assist	in identifying	the	transit	priority	areas,	this	data	layer	identifies	the	major	transit	stops	and their	surrounding	areas	in	one-half	mile	radius	distance.
-Please	note	that	this	layer	is	still	in draft	form	and	may	undergo	changes	as	SCAG	continues	to	update	its	transportation network.
-Updates	to	this	information	will	be	forthcoming	as	information	becomes	available.
+Transit Priority Area (TPA) is an	area	within	one-half	mile	of	a	major	transit	stop	that is	existing	or	planned, if	the	planned	stop	is	scheduled	to	be	completed	within	the	planning horizon included	in	a	Transportation	Improvement	Program	adopted	pursuant	to Section	450.216	or	450.332	of	Title	23	of	the	Code	of	Federal	Regulations.
+This is the draft TPA for base year 2012, updated as of September 2015.
+Please	note this dataset may	undergo	changes	as	SCAG	continues	to	update	its	transportation network.

 ***Census Tracts***

-Geographic regions defined by the US Census for the purpose of taking a census.
+Census Tracts are small, relatively permanent statistical subdivisions of a county or equivalent entity, and were defined by local participants as part of the 2010 Census Participant Statistical Areas Program.
+The Census Bureau delineated the census tracts in situations where no local participant existed or where all the potential participants declined to participate.
+The primary purpose of census tracts is to provide a stable set of geographic units for the presentation of census data and comparison back to previous decennial censuses.
+Census tracts generally have a population size between 1,200 and 8,000 people, with an optimum size of 4,000 people.
+The spatial size of census tracts varies widely depending on the density of settlement.

 ***Sub Region***

-15 subregions, as defined through SCAG, representing portions of Southern California with shared interests, issues and geography.
+This dataset contains the official subregional boundaries for the SCAG region.
+The data has been updated as of August 2013 to incorporate changes in Western Riverside Council of Governments (WRCOG) and Coachella Valley Association of Governments (CVAG) in the County of Riverside.
+All subregional boundaries are consistent with the 2012 city boundaries whenever they overlap.

 ***Bike Lane***

-Description TBD
+This dataset contains existing (current) and proposed (future) bike routes, per route class, within the SCAG region.
+Regional Bike Network (RBN) is included in this dataset.
+The Imperial and Ventura County bike routes have been re-aligned to better match the street network.
+The majority of the data are for year 2012 or 2011, except Orange County which is for 2014.

 ***Sea Level Rise***

-Description TBD
+The purpose of this dataset is to show potential sea level rise inundation 5 feet above current Mean Higher High Water (MHHW) for the area.
+This data was created as part of the National Oceanic and Atmospheric Administration (NOAA) Coastal Services Center’s efforts to create an online mapping viewer depicting potential sea level rise and its associated impacts on the nation’s coastal areas.
+The Sea Level Rise and Coastal Flooding Impacts Viewer may be accessed at http:///www.csc.noaa.gov/slr This dataset was derived from two different data sources: the Digital Elevation Model (DEM) of the area and a tidal surface model that represents spatial tidal variability.

 ***City Boundary***

-City Boundary information	is	from	each
-County’s	Local	Agency	Formation	Commissions	(LAFCO).
-The	information included	here	is	as	of	July	2012.
+This dataset includes the updated as of August 29, 2014 city boundaries for all SCAG counties.
+Data was obtained from the Local Agency Formation Commissions (LAFCO) of each county and then reviewed by local jurisdictions during the Local Input process, between March 2013 and August 2014, to reflect the most current updates and annexations to the city boundaries.

 ![2012 Existing Land Use Parcels](images/scag_12_7_15/2012_existing_land_use_parcels.png) ***2012	Existing	Land	Use Parcels***

-The	base	year	of	the 2016-2040	RTP/SCS	is 2012.
 To	develop	the	base	year existing	land	use	data,	SCAG	used property land use information acquired from	Digital	Map	Products	(DMP)	and	SCAG’s	2008	existing	land	use	data.
 DMP	land	use codes	were	converted	to	SCAG’s	standardized	Existing	Land	Use	code system.
 For	detailed information	on	the	Existing	Land	Use	codes,	please	refer	to	Table	C1 in	Appendix	C.

 Beginning	in	August	2013,	the	2012	existing	land	use	maps	were	reviewed	by	local jurisdictions	and	revised	based	on	the	local	input	and	comments.
-The	information	available via	SPM	reflects	the	local	inputs	received	by August	22,	2014.
+The	information	available via	SPM	reflects	the	local	inputs	received by February 27, 2015 and provided for reference in development of 2016 Existing Land Use.